Cutting the Chunky Curved Legs using a Template

 Previously, I posted plans to build a dresser with chunky curved legs and I also mentioned that I was going to add it near the top of my “to build” list!
 The build is going so well, and the front legs were a breeze to cut.
 Let me offer a little clarification in the process of creating the legs by showing how to cut the wood legs with a template.
 Trust me, they are super-easy to create!

-Start by printing the template.
+Start by printing the template for the legs in the plan.
 Align the registration marks, tape the sheets together, then cut out the template.

 For this particular plan, a 45° bevel will be cut in both edges of one side of a 2×6 board.